 As a ballet dancer Merritt Moore has performed with some of the world’s most celebrated dance companies.
 But now, she’s leaning into her other role as a quantum physicist, and making headlines with an unexpected partner: an industrial robotic arm.

 Since August 2020, Merrit’s been programming her six-jointed “Baryshnibot” to dance alongside her, and uploading videos of their performances to Instagram and LinkedIn, racking up millions of views in the process.
 “I’ve always been interested in technology and dance, and when all of my dance gigs got canceled after the pandemic hit, I knew I had to find a silver lining,” Merritt says.
-“I didn’t know [this robot] was going to be my only potential dance partner for a very long time!”
+“I didn’t know was going to be my only potential dance partner for a very long time!”

 For anyone else, the project would seem unlikely.
 But for Merritt, the pairing of woman and machine seems almost natural.
 A graduate of Harvard University and the University of Oxford, where she obtained her BA in Physics and PhD in Atomic and Laser Physics respectively, the 33-year-old has spent years balancing work as an academic quantum physicist with a career as a professional dancer, sneaking in rehearsals and performances between lab work and sleep.
 In the press, the feat has earned her a storybook moniker: The Quantum Ballerina.
 (Incidentally, she did feature in a children’s book, the New York Times bestseller Good Night Stories For Rebel Girls.)